kazuki-vim/bose-qc45-firmware/README.md

 ## Disclaimer
+- !!
+After confirmation, although downgrade the firmware, the issue is not fixed !!
 - Downgrading is not an officially supported action from Bose
 - By following this manual, you need to take all responsibilities for bricking your own device.
 - Currently this method is only tested on Windows